Search gov.ie

 What it means for your community

-DCEDIY, with the support of the OPW, is engaging with local representatives and Local Authorities where the sites will be located.
-It has provided full information about the plans including the following:
+DCEDIY and DJHAM, with the support of the OPW, engaged with local representatives and Local Authorities regarding the location of the sites.
+They provided full information about the rapid build sites prior to their completion including the following:

-• the rapid build homes have a maximum lifespan of 60 years
+• The rapid build homes have a minimum structural guarantee of 60 years.

-• occupants will predominantly be women and children fleeing the conflict in Ukraine
+• Occupants are predominantly women and children fleeing the war in Ukraine

-• rapid build homes are well built, energy efficient and will enhance the local area on completion
+• Rapid build homes are well built, energy efficient and enhance the local area on completion

-• the Department of Health along with the HSE are planning for additional health service requirements
+• The Department of Health and HSE was consulted regarding additional health service requirements

 Environmental considerations